massuus/dyslexia-extension/ReadMe.md

 4. Use the extension popup to:

    * Toggle the helper on/off
-   * Choose an overlay tint
+   * Choose a background overlay tint and intensity
    * Switch fonts or adjust spacing
+   * Enable bionic reading
+   * Ask questions or summarize the page with AI
 5. All settings are saved until manually changed.

 ---